 Automatic Stabilizers

 Automatic stabilizers are features of a government's tax and transfer system that automatically work to dampen economic fluctuations without requiring new discretionary policy action.
-During a recession, for example, spending on unemployment benefits automatically increases, supporting aggregate demand.
+For instance, a proportional tax system reduces the size of the multiplier, thereby softening the business cycle.
+During a recession, spending on unemployment benefits automatically increases, supporting aggregate demand.
 Conversely, during an economic boom, as personal incomes and corporate profits rise, tax revenues automatically increase.
 This withdrawal of money from the economy helps to restrain excessive growth and acts as a brake on the expansion.

 0